 Full Migration: Winter and Spring Quarter 2018

 Migrate more than 2,000 Stanford Sites websites, leveraging ACSF.
 This platform will be used for hosting existing sites, deploying and hosting new sites, and enabling portfolio managers to support collections of sites.
-Full migration will include creating the tools required for site owners to request new websites and archive unneeded ones.

 We’d love to hear your feedback on our plan and your desires for the future of web at Stanford.
 Contact the Sites 2.0 team.